By Alex Morgan 1 min read

 3. The Intelligent Use of Betting and Raising

-Proper bet sizing manipulates pot equity and controls the pot size.
+Proper Bet Sizing manipulates pot equity and controls the pot size.
 Small bets can be used for value or to set up bluffs, while larger bets extract maximum value or pressure opponents.
 For instance, when holding top pair with a strong kicker, a standard raise of 3-4 times the big blind (3-4x BB) is common in pre-flop strategy.
 On the river, sizing decisions should reflect hand strength, opponent tendencies, and game dynamics.

 Advanced players use bluffing strategies judiciously, balancing bluffs with value bets.
 Effective betting patterns can be exploited if predictable, so mixing up actions and maintaining unpredictability is essential.